-PHYSIOTHERAPY FOR LUMBAR, THORACIC & CERVICAL SPINE
+PHYSIOTHERAPY FOR CERVICAL SPINE & NECK

-Complaints in the area of the lumbar spine and back pain are often very unspecifically summarized as lumbalgia or lumbar syndrome.
-Colloquially, one also speaks of lumbago or classically of low back pain.
-As soon as it lasts more than 12 weeks, it is called chronic back pain.
 In the area of the cervical spine, various symptoms are grouped together under the term cervical syndrome (CVS).
 Often it comes to recurring neck pain, which is known to many.

 The pain can be caused by various structures including: the small facet joints of the spine, muscles or even the intervertebral discs.
 Very often, however, no structural cause can be identified.
 However, this does not mean that your pain is dangerous or that you shouldn’t move.